Red Dragon (2002 film)

-Red Dragon is a 2002 psychological thriller film based on the 1981 novel by Thomas Harris.
+Red Dragon is a 2002 psychological horror thriller film based on the 1981 novel of the same name by Thomas Harris.
 It was directed by Brett Ratner and written by Ted Tally.
-A prequel to Hannibal (2001) and The Silence of the Lambs (1991), it is the third film of the Hannibal Lecter franchise.
-(Note: The franchise has five films, the first being a standalone film, making Red Dragon the fourth franchise film and the third of the Dino De Laurentiis Company production.)
+The film serves as a prequel to the films The Silence of the Lambs (1991) and Hannibal (2001), as it is based on the first book in Harris's Hannibal Lecter series of novels.
 It is the last film of the series distributed by Universal Pictures and the last film to star Anthony Hopkins as Lecter, only followed by a prequel, Hannibal Rising (2007) which depicts Lecter's youth.
 The film sees FBI agent Will Graham (Edward Norton) enlisting the help of serial killer Hannibal Lecter (Anthony Hopkins) to catch another killer, Francis Dolarhyde (Ralph Fiennes).
 Harvey Keitel, Emily Watson, Mary-Louise Parker, and Philip Seymour Hoffman also star.

-It is considered the fourth of the five released films regarding Hannibal Lecter.
-The novel was previously adapted into the film Manhunter (1986).
+The novel Red Dragon was previously adapted into the film Manhunter (1986).
 Both films feature the same cinematographer, Dante Spinotti.
 After turning down the Silence of the Lambs sequel, Hannibal (2001), The Silence of the Lambs screenwriter Ted Tally returned to write Red Dragon.
-It was released on October 4, 2002, to generally positive reviews from critics, who deemed it to be an improvement over Hannibal, but inferior to The Silence of the Lambs.
-It was a box office success, earning $209 million worldwide against a $78 million budget.
+It was released by Universal Pictures on October 4, 2002, to mixed reviews from critics, who deemed it to be an improvement over Hannibal but inferior to The Silence of the Lambs.
+It was a box office success, earning $209.2 million worldwide against a $78 million budget.

 Plot

 In 1980, FBI agent Will Graham visits forensic psychiatrist Hannibal Lecter to discuss a case.
 Graham has been working with Lecter on a psychological profile of a serial killer; Graham is certain the killer is a cannibal, based on the fact that organs taken from the victims are often used in cooking.
-He then discovers a bookmarked sweetbreads recipe in Lecter's study that includes those organs, revealing Lecter as the killer.
+He accidentally discovers a bookmarked sweetbreads recipe in Lecter's study that includes those organs, revealing Lecter as the killer.
 Lecter stabs him, but Graham stabs him back with arrowheads and shoots him before falling unconscious.
 Lecter is tried, found not guilty by reason of insanity, and is institutionalized at the Baltimore State Hospital for the Criminally Insane.
 Graham, traumatized, retires to Florida with his family.

-Three years later, another serial killer nicknamed the "Tooth Fairy" has murdered two families in different cities – the Jacobis and the Leedses – during full moons.
+Several years later, another serial killer nicknamed the "Tooth Fairy" has murdered two families in different cities – the Jacobis and the Leedses – during full moons.
 With another full moon approaching, special agent Jack Crawford persuades Graham to review evidence and provide leads.
 Graham decides to consult Lecter for further insight after telling Crawford that the Tooth Fairy has "no face" to him, and he cannot determine how he was choosing the victim families.